 A time when a daydreaming 14-year-old boy believed in myths and legends, long before he learned that myths and legends too can be assembled and even sold.

-Yes, David Jones invented and reinvented himself, but David Bowie showed us other possibilities and other worlds.
+Yes, David Jones invented and reinvented himself, lived it ten times or more, but David Bowie showed us other possibilities and other worlds.

 A star man indeed.

 A starman who fell to earth, but he lives on in the cosmos, a Blackstar now.